pixelflinger/lanczos-2d/README.md

 Lanczos as defined above is a 1D filter, but obviously here we need a 2D application of it.
 That's where things start to become weird.
-There is something peculiar in the various usages of Lanczos as a 2D filter;
-Sometimes it is used as a radial basis function (RBF), and at other times it is used as a separable filter:
+There is something peculiar in the various usages of Lanczos as a 2D filter: sometimes it is used as a radial basis function (RBF), and at other times it is used as a separable filter:

 $$\begin{array}{cl}
 L_2(x, y) & = L_2(\rho), & with\ \rho=\sqrt{x^2+y^2}\\